Prison furlough on Mallorca ends in knife attack: man arrested in Algaida

 Arrest and investigations

-The injured man demanded an ambulance after the incident; medical help was called.
+The injured man demanded an ambulance services (112) after the incident; medical help was called.
 His condition was described as serious but not immediately life-threatening.
 Neighbors report hearing screams that morning; some saw police vehicles and officers securing the property.

 Questions remain